ibm-cloud-docs/fortigate-10g/faqs.md

 {:faq: data-hd-content-type='faq'}

 # FAQs for Fortigate Security Appliance 10Gbps
-The following are frequently asked questions when working with the Fortigate Security Appliance 10g firewall.
+The following are some frequently asked questions when working with the Fortigate Security Appliance 10g firewall.

 ## What is the difference between Fortigate Security Appliance (FSA) 10G and FSA 1G?
 What about Virtual Router Appliance?
 {:faq}